cjosmoreno/CourseProjectCleaningData/codeBook.md

-After that, it was a matter of renaming o labeling in a god way the variables I did not a special transformation on variables, just merge the data and rename it according the text information To merge data it was helpful dplyr package to get the tidy data in a correct way th efunction write.table was essential The units of the variables are the
+After that, it was a matter of renaming o labeling in a god way the variables I did not a special transformation on variables, just merge the data and rename it according the text information To merge data it was helpful dplyr package to get the tidy data in a correct way the function write.table was essential Finally I get the average of every variable that has mean or std in its name

 Variables:
 tBodyAcc-mean()-X